Battlefield 1: Nothing is Written

 Taking place in the spring of 1918, players assume control of Zara Ghufran, a Bedouin rebel working directly alongside British intelligence officer T. E. Lawrence (better known as Lawrence of Arabia) as they fight to undermine the Ottoman occupation of the Arabian Peninsula.
-Zara infiltrates a derailed Ottoman train in "Al-Ajdar" and retrieves a manual with Ottoman communication codes.
+Zara infiltrates a derailed Ottoman train in Al-Ajdar and retrieves a manual with Ottoman communication codes.
 Although caught in a trap by Tilkici, an Ottoman officer, Zara is rescued by Lawrence and several Bedouin insurgents.
 Zara and Lawrence decide to interrogate Tilkici on how to use the code manually to lure the Canavar, an Ottoman armored train, into a trap, but Tilkici scoffs that the rebels will not triumph.

 Having interrogated Tilkici, the rebels discover that they must use message capsules held by three Ottoman officers to ask the train to stand down.
 Zara proceeds alone, successfully infiltrating Ottoman camps to release two message capsules by a pigeon while eliminating the Ottoman commanders.
 However, as she prepares to release the third capsule, she is knocked unconscious by Tilkici, who managed to escape from Lawrence.
 Tilkici drags Zara out into the desert and taunts her, having already ordered the Canavar to strike Lawrence's camp.
 However, Zara kills Tilkici before he can execute her.

 Returning to Lawrence, who survived the attack by relocating following Tilkici's escape, Zara and Lawrence decide to attack the armored train while it stops for supplies.
 Zara infiltrates the village where the Canavar stops and destroys segments of the train to impede the train's movement.
 Zara and the rebels destroy the train in an intense battle, ending the threat to their forces.
 Having achieved her "revenge" against the Canavar, Zara joins Lawrence to strike at targets in the Suez Canal.
-The closing subtitles indicate that although the Ottomans lost the war, the Allies refused to grant the Arabs full autonomy and that conflicts in the region continue into the 21st century.
+The closing subtitles indicate that although the Ottomans driven from Arabia, the Allies refused to grant the Arabs full autonomy and that conflicts in the region continue into the 21st century.